Robin Ticciati: Biography

 Ticciati conducted the Scottish Chamber Orchestra (SCO) for the first time at Strathpeffer Pavilion, at the start of a summer 2008 Highlands concert tour.
 In October 2008, the SCO announced the appointment of Ticciati as the orchestra's next principal conductor, effective as of the 2009–2010 season.
 In October 2010, the SCO announced the extension of Ticciati's contract as principal conductor for an additional 3 years, through the 2014–2015 season.
 In March 2013, the SCO further extended Ticciati's contract as principal conductor to 2018.
 He concluded his SCO tenure at the close of the 2017–2018 season.
 In July 2011, Ticciati was announced as the seventh music director of Glyndebourne Festival Opera, effective January 2014, the first former music director of Glyndebourne on Tour to be named music director of the full Glyndebourne Opera company.

-Outside of the UK, Ticciati served as Principal Guest Conductor of the Bamberg Symphony from 2010 to 2013.
+Outside of the UK, Ticciati served as principal guest conductor of the Bamberg Symphony from 2010 to 2013.
 He first guest-conducted the Deutsches Symphonie-Orchester Berlin (DSO Berlin) in October 2014.
 In October 2015, the DSO Berlin named Ticciati its next principal conductor, effective with the 2017–2018 season, with an initial contract of 5 years.
 In September 2020, the DSO Berlin announced the extension of Ticciati's contract through 2027.
 A March 2023 news report indicated that Ticciati is to stand down from the DSO Berlin in 2025, two years ahead of his previously announced contract extension.

-Ticcati and the SCO have recorded commercially for Linn Records, as Les Nuits d'été, La mort de Cléopâtre, Symphonie Fantastique and L'Enfance du Christ, Roméo et Juliette, (with the Swedish Radio Symphony Orchestra & Swedish Radio Chor), by Berlioz.
+Ticciati and the SCO have recorded commercially for Linn Records, as Les Nuits d'été, La mort de Cléopâtre, Symphonie Fantastique and L'Enfance du Christ, Roméo et Juliette, (with the Swedish Radio Symphony Orchestra & Swedish Radio Chor), by Berlioz.
 Ticciati received an Honorary Doctorate from Heriot-Watt University in 2012.